 Linking controlled data authorization

-You can link external authorizations (such as NIH login) for access to controlled data in your profile.
-Linking your credentials allows access to all the controlled data you are authorized to use for analysis.
+You can link external authorizations (such as your NIH login) for access to controlled data in your profile.
+Linking your credentials allows you to access to all the controlled data you are authorized to analyze.

-To learn more, see Linking authorization/accessing controlled data on external servers.
+To learn more, see How to access controlled data on external servers

 Billing

-Find a list of Billing Projects you are associated with and your role (e.g. owner, user).
+Here you'll find a list of Billing Projects you are associated with and your role on each project (e.g. owner, user).
 Billing Project owners can view lists of members of each Billing Project, and add or remove users.

-To learn more about the level of access for different user roles, see Best practices for managing shared funding.
+To learn more about what level of access each user role involves, see Best practices for managing shared funding.

 Groups